 Deadline

 Surprisingly, organizations obsessed with “deadlines” rarely deliver projects before the due date.
-In such cultures, “deadline” is a political tool to avoid accountability and push problems into the future.
+In such cultures, “deadline” becomes a political tool to avoid accountability and push problems into the future.
 Whenever I hear the word, I ask “what is the financial or reputational risk of missing this deadline?”
 Is there any?

 MVP